Porthmadog: Police officer under criminal investigation after punch video

 It said a second officer had also been served with a misconduct notice.

-The second officer's conduct is related to the level of care given to the man after his arrest.
+The second officer's alleged conduct is related to the level of care given to the man after his arrest.

 The IOPC said the first officer used an incapacitant spray on the arrested man as he was being put in the back of a police vehicle.